What Was The First Sci-Fi Film Shot In Space?

-Apogee of Fear is the product of Richard Garriott (seen in the photo at right) a British game developer and entrepreneur.
-Garriott is also the sixth person to fly in space as a space tourist.
-During October of 2008 he spent 10 days aboard the international space station.
-This alone wouldn’t serve to make him particularly notable but during his 10 days aboard the space station he managed to pack in the filming of a Sci-Fi film.
+Apogee of Fear is the product of Richard Garriott—seen here—an English-American video game developer and entrepreneur.
+Garriott is also the sixth person to fly into space as a space tourist.
+During October of 2008, he spent twelve days aboard the International Space Station.
+This alone wouldn’t serve to make him particularly notable beyond making the list of space tourists, but during his time aboard the space station, he managed to pack in the filming of a modest sci-fi film.

 Prior to his departure for the space station, Garriott worked with Tracy Hickman, a fantasy novelist best known for his role in co-creating the wildly popular Dragonlance universe.
 Garriott hired Hickman to write a screenplay for a short sci-fi film set aboard the International Space Station (and to later help edit it when Garriott returned from space).